Does your Startup Really need Blockchain?

 ‘To Blockchain or not to Blockchain’ – this is one big question that has been on the minds of startup founders in recent times.
 From supply chain monitoring to equity management and cross-border payments, Blockchain has been making its way into multiple areas.
 Startups, to meet their growth goals, are jumping onto the Blockchain bandwagon to generate buzz, convince investors, and raise new rounds of funding.

 Many startup founders approached us with a common question in the recent past- Is Blockchain the right fit for my startup?
-That triggered me to help them with a decision tree that will enable pragmatic decision-making in this direction.
+That moved me to come up with a decision tree to enable pragmatic decision-making in this direction.
 However, the number of startup founders reaching out to us with this dilemma kept increasing of late, which inspired me to write a detailed article on this.

 Whether to adopt Blockchain for your startup is not merely a technological decision but also a business decision.
-Being the frontliners of decision-making, it is crucial for founders to not fall for the hype but diligently analyze if adopting Blockchain is right from the business perspective– even in cases where a well-defined problem exists.
-While Blockchain’s unique properties have forced startup founders to think of it as an essential and transformative technology, the ‘business benefit’ stands firm as a vital consideration in this decision.
+Being the frontliners of decision-making, it is crucial for founders to not fall for the hype but diligently analyze its potential from the business perspective– even in cases where a well-defined problem exists.
+While Blockchain’s unique properties have forced startup founders to think of it as essential and transformative technology, the ‘business benefit’ stands firm as a vital consideration in this decision.
 This article will cover both technology and business perspectives that founders need to consider while evaluating Blockchain.

 Though many research papers feature decision trees to evaluate Blockchain use case feasibility with respect to technology, here is a simplified version of the framework-